Here’s the blurb from the back cover:

 My calm only lasts a moment.
 Then Ana’s question makes me tense again, because it’s not really a question.
 It has the flatness of an accusation.
 Ana’s usually more diplomatic.
 But since it’s her foster-son, or what’s left of him, who is lying in the casket at the far end of the room, I guess her lack of diplomacy is understandable.

-I’ve published a short, Black Magic Friday, which is set between Neon Blue and Blood Yellow and is available on Amazon.
+Need more of Tsara (and Jou)?
+I’ve published a short story, Black Magic Friday, which is set between Neon Blue and Blood Yellow and is available on Amazon.

-I’ve also posted a scene from the first third of the book as a spooky short here.
+I’ve also posted a scene from the first third of Blood Yellow as a free, spooky short story here.